Nicaragua

 ANALYSIS:

-Ongoing crimes against humanity have been facilitated in part by the deliberate dismantling of democratic institutions and safeguards, as well as impunity for human rights violations, since President Ortega took office in 2007.
+Ongoing crimes against humanity have been facilitated in part by the deliberate dismantling of democratic institutions and safeguards since President Ortega took office in 2007.
+Pervasive impunity for violations committed before and since 2018 further enables such crimes.
 Civic space has been under systematic attack and no independent media outlet can operate within the country.
 In the absence of an independent national judicial system, domestic avenues to ensure redress for victims of state-led violence remain elusive.

 Arbitrary criminal prosecutions are used as an instrument of political persecution, which has expanded over time and now targets a broad and diverse range of dissenting voices.
 Patterns of violence against opponents – including psychological torture – often vary by gender, with specific methods of torture targeting and inflicted upon women.

-The Nicaraguan government has been unresponsive to targeted sanctions imposed by the European Union (EU), US, Canada and others.
-Ongoing investigations and public reporting by the GHREN remain crucial to ensure international scrutiny on the deteriorating crisis and exert pressure on UN member states to respond to ongoing atrocity crimes.
+Nicaragua’s isolation from regional and international institutions helps facilitate the commission of atrocity crimes.
+Since the expulsion of OHCHR and IACHR in 2018, no independent human rights monitoring body has been able to access the country.
+Ongoing investigations and public reporting by the GHREN remain crucial to ensure international scrutiny of the deteriorating crisis and exert pressure on UN member states to respond to continuing atrocity crimes.

 RISK ASSESSMENT: